 The type of foods that nourish Shen would be all the fruits & berries, all superfoods, and foods in the color spectrum of blues, greens and purple — but we actually must deeply cleanse in order to truly illuminate this energy.
 The liver, heart and blood must be kept purified in order to fully radiate Shen.
 Fast until peace is attained.
 For your mind is a temple and the body a church.
 Seek serenity.

 Meditation, yoga/taichi/chigong, gardening, forest walking, beach grounding, sun gazing and fire gazing are all potent Shen nourishing activities.
 Shen is suchness.

 *All content within this website is for informational and educational purposes only.
 Statements on this website have not been evaluated by the FDA.
 Products and information on this website are not intended to diagnose, treat, cure, or prevent any disease.

-Tonic Treasures is a unique collection of connoisseur grade superior herbs & adaptogenic essences.
-We aim to influence a reflection of holistic harmony and inspire explorations into longevity through herbalism at its finest.
-Our ultimate mission is to send out ripples of reinvigorated wellness into the world.
+Tonic Treasures has a unique collection of connoisseur-grade herbs + adaptogens.
+We wish to inspire a more balanced lifestyle with the most premium tonics Earth has to offer.
+Our mission is to send out ripples of reinvigorated wellness into the world.

 FREE SHIPPING ON ALL U.S. ORDERS OVER $150!

 © 2019 Tonic Treasures.
 All rights reserved.